wenuam/wm_doc_wiki_tiddly__bob/README.md

 * Prism (0.1.0) : Syntax highlight with PrismJS
 * Projectify (0.14.0) : Simple project management for TiddlyWiki
 * Relink (2.3.5) : Flexibility when relinking renamed tiddlers
+* Section Editor (1.2.0) : Sectionize tiddler, create patchworks, and manage sections
-* Shiraz (2.8.3) : Extended markups, styles, images, tables, and macros
+* Shiraz (2.9.0) : Extended markups, styles, images, tables, and macros
-* Shiraz Callout (0.7.0) : Admonitions for Shiraz
+* Shiraz Callout (0.8.0) : Admonitions for Shiraz
-* Shiraz Formatter (0.5.2) : Editor buttons and snippets for Shiraz
+* Shiraz Formatter (0.6.0) : Editor buttons and snippets for Shiraz
 * Sidebar Resizer (0.0.6) : Use the cursor to resize the width of the sidebar.
-* TWederBob (0.2.0) : A plugin to add federation via Bob servers
-* Timelines (1.3.0) : Graphical representation of a period of time
+* SocialCalc (1.0.0)
+* Solution (1.3.0) : Create resource wiki using question and answer templates and tools
-* Todolist (1.4.2) : Organize, prioritize, and plan your work
+* Tamasha (0.6.0) : presentation and slideshow
-* Trashbin (1.2.4) : A trashbin tool for Tiddlywiki
-* context-menu-plugin (0.8.1) : Configurable context menus for tiddlers
-* hotzone (0.0.3) : HotZone – Be notified when tiddlers are scrolled into view
+* Tamasha Themes and Animations (0.1.0) : fonts, colors, and visual effects
+* Task Manager for TiddlyTables (0.1.9)
+* Three.js (1.0.0)
+* Three.js extras (1.0.0)
+* Tiddler Commander (2.1.7) : Tiddler Commander
 * tiddlymap (0.17.16+10020) : TiddlyMap – Map drawing and topic visualization for your wiki
+* TiddlyTables (0.6.21)
+* Timelines (1.4.0) : Graphical representation of a period of time
+* Toc (1.6.0) : Table of contents and navigation builder
+* Todolist (1.5.0) : Organize, prioritize, and plan your work
 * topstoryview (0.2.0) : TopStoryView – Always scroll navigated tiddlers to the top
+* Trashbin (1.3.0) : A trashbin tool for Tiddlywiki
 * tw5-markdown (1.1.4) : Markdown
+* TWederBob (0.2.0) : A plugin to add federation via Bob servers
+* Utility (2.7.0) : Small tools for authors and developers
 * vis (0.0.0) : Visjs – TiddlyWiki5 plugin for the vis.js library
 * vis-network (9.1.3) : TiddlyWiki5 plugin for the vis-network library